jasoneveleth/blog/2024/01/05/autograd.md

 # Wrapping up

-I hope this post helped you understand JAX backward-mode autodifferentiation.
-I have an [implementation](https://github.com/jasoneveleth/autograd) that automatically tracks the computations, so you don't have to write out the `Jt_f()` functions explicitly.
+I hope this post helped you understand JAX backward-mode automatic differentiation.
+I wrote an [implementation](https://github.com/jasoneveleth/autograd) that automatically tracks the computations, so you don't have to write out the `Jt_f()` functions explicitly.
 This is one of my most technical posts.
 Let me know if any part of it needs better or more in depth explanation.

 {{ addcomments }}